rzuolo/NS3-LoraRL/README.md

 - A LoRaWan ADR-MIN test

 All test phases run under the same context, thus allowing a more reasonable comparison between them.
 The training phase may have a different round number, but it is something shaped according to the experiments' goals.
-At the end of the simulations' stage, the main script will format and store the results for the KPI at hand: **Energy** (mJ utilized/packets transmitted) and the **Goodput** (packets transmitted/packets received).
+At the end of the simulations' stage, the main script will format and store the results for the KPI at hand: **Energy** (mJ utilized/packets transmitted) and the **Goodput** (packets received/packets transmitted).
 These files are stored in a CSV format.
 The last step is carried out by a Python script that reads the aforementioned CSV files and generates the whisker boxplot comparing the results for 4 different ADR types.
 Such results and PNG image files are saved in  */tmp* directory of the host.